Narco-submarine: 2000s

 In 2006 a "submarine" was seized 166 km southwest of Costa Rica.
 The U.S. Coast Guard dubbed it Bigfoot because they heard rumors of their existence, but had never seen any prior to this find.
 In 2006, the U.S. detected three vessels in total, and they estimated between twenty-five and forty semi-subs departed from South America in 2007.

 In 2006, a 10 metre sub was discovered on the north coast of Spain.
 While its use is unconfirmed, it is speculated to have been built by, or for, narco-traffickers.

 In March 2006, according to a press release, the Calabrian criminal organization 'Ndrangheta ordered a shipment of nine tons of cocaine to be transported by a narco-submarine from Colombia to Italy, but according to a countering press release, the vessel was discovered by Colombian and Italian police during construction.

 A submarine was seized by the U.S. Coast Guard in international waters off Guatemala on September 17, 2008.

 During the first six months of 2008, the U.S. Coast Guard and U.S. Navy detected forty-two subs off the coasts of Central America, but few seizures resulted.
 According to various press-releases, the projected eighty-five narco-submarine voyages by the end of 2008 could potentially bring about 544 tons of cocaine to U.S. customers.
 In 2008, the Mexican Navy intercepted a 10 m submarine in international waters about 200 km southwest of Oaxaca.
 Mexican Navy Special Forces fast-roped from a helicopter on to its deck and arrested four smugglers.
 According to one press-release, the vessel carried 5.3 tons of cocaine; it was towed to Huatulco, Oaxaca, by a Mexican Navy patrol boat.
-Also in 2008, the U.S. Coast Guard captured a semi-submersible vessel in international waters about 563 km west of Guatemala; it was carrying an even seven tons of cocaine.
+Also in 2008, the U.S. Coast Guard captured a semi-submersible vessel in international waters about 563 km west of Guatemala; it was carrying 7.0 tons of cocaine.
 The 18 m steel/fiberglass vessel was detected by a U.S. Navy aircraft as part of Operation Panama Express, and was intercepted by Coast Guard Law Enforcement Detachment 402 aboard USS McInerney.
 Five days later, an 18 m semi-submersible was seized in international waters by the USCGC Midgett about 322 km south of Guatemala.
 Several other submarines were intercepted, but not seized because their crews scuttled them upon interception.

 In 2009, the U.S. detected "as many as sixty" submarine related events, and calculated they were moving as much as a ton of cocaine daily.
 In the same year, three submarines were seized on the shores of the Pacific coast, loaded with 1.5 tons of cocaine.
 The Colombian Navy had intercepted or discovered thirty-three submarines by 2009.